wolfgames/phenotypes/slpn_to_json_following_tree_prompt.md

   DEFINE DEFAULT_EVIDENCE_ID: STRING = "default_evidence"; -- Default evidence ID if none found
   DEFINE DEFAULT_BOT_TEXT: STRING = "What would you like to do?"; -- Default text for empty bot messages

-  -- ADA Persona Definition
-  DEFINE ADA_PERSONA: STRING = "ADA is the game's AI assistant, helping the player solve cold cases.
-The player is NOT the detective, but an assistant helping ADA and the SFPD.
-ADA's tone is helpful, clear, and conversational.
-ADA explains the current situation, presents information clearly, and guides the player on next steps or choices.";

   -- Define Output Structure - Only includes passages DEFINE OUTPUT: JSON_OBJECT = {